- Teaching & Student Learning

 The mini-sabbatical program is designed to enable faculty to learn new technologies, or build new collaborations, for purposes such as:

 - Developing new courses, or enhancing existing courses

-The program seeks to provide the funding necessary to enable a short-term (less than or equal to two months) stay at an external location to acheive these ends.
-For example, you may propose to be a Visiting Scientist at a university where you'd like to build a network of colleagues to pursue funding opportunities, or spend time in an industrial setting to learn new technologies to bring to the classroom, or spend time at a national lab performing research.
+The program seeks to provide the funding necessary to enable a short-term (less than or equal to two months') stay at an external location to pursue a new line of inquiry or intellectual pursuit.
+For example, you may propose to be a visiting scientist at a university where you'd like to build a network of colleagues to pursue funding opportunities, or spend time in an industrial setting to learn new technologies to bring to the classroom, or spend time at a national lab performing research.
 This program is not meant to augment or substitute for normal sabbaticals.

 Submit a proposal to the CAFE office via email at firstname.lastname@example.org, or mail to 207 Norwood Hall.
+Applications are accepted on a rolling basis, however, proposals must be received at the CAFE office at least one month before the mini-sabbatical start date.
 The proposal should contain the following information: